Guobin Yang

 Guobin Yang (杨国斌) is the Grace Lee Boggs Professor of Communication and Sociology at the Annenberg School for Communication and Department of Sociology at the University of Pennsylvania.
-He is also the Associate Dean for Graduate Studies at the Annenberg School for Communication, Director of the Center on Digital Culture and Society, and Deputy Director of the Center for the Study of Contemporary China.
-Yang received his first PhD from Beijing Foreign Studies University in 1993 and his second PhD from New York University in 2000.
+He is also the Associate Dean for Graduate Studies at the Annenberg School for Communication, Director of the Center on Digital Culture and Society, and deputy director of the Center for the Study of Contemporary China.
+Yang received his first PhD from Beijing Foreign Studies University in 1993 and his second PhD in sociology from New York University in 2000.
 His other former positions include being an assistant professor of sociology at the University of Hawaii at Manoa and as an associate professor of Asian and Middle Eastern Cultures at Barnard College of Columbia University.

 Yang is a current member of the editorial team for Global Media and Communication.
 He also serves on the editorial boards for Sociological Forum, Chinese Journal of Sociology, China Information, The China Quarterly, Global Media and China, International Journal of Communication, The International Journal of Press/Politics, and Social Media + Society.